kronotop/kronotop/README.md

 Kronotop is still in its early stages, but we have the following features with a strong foundation.

-* ZMap, Redis protocol proxy for FoundationDB API,
+* ZMap, an ordered key-value store.
+Simply, Redis protocol proxy for FoundationDB API,
 * Namespaces for isolating ZMaps and Buckets, basically it's a thin layer around FoundationDB's directory layer,
 * Volume, storage engine implementation with a primary-standby replication model,
 * Clustering with single or multi-master deployment scenarios,